kyoji2/MagicalRecord/README.md

 * Still allow the modification of the NSFetchRequest when request optimizations are needed

-# Installation
+## Installation

 1. In your XCode Project, drag the *MagicalRecord* folder (under the main folder) into your project.
 2. Add *CoreData+MagicalRecord.h* file to your PCH file or your AppDelegate file.
 3. Optionally preceed the *CoreData+MagicalRecord.h* import with `#define MR_SHORTHAND` to your PCH file if you want to use MagicalRecord methods without the *MR_prefix* like `findAll` instead of `MR_findAll`
 4. Start writing code!

-# Requirements
+## Requirements

-MagicalRecord Platform Requirements:
+MagicalRecord 3.x requires:

+* iOS SDK 5.x and higher; or
-* iOS5.0 and newer, or Mac OS 10.7 and newer
+* OS X SDK 10.7 and newer;
-* ARC

-An iOS4 compatible version is available for use.
-Reference [tag 1.8.3](https://github.com/magicalpanda/MagicalRecord/tree/1.8.3).
+## Contributing
+We are working on a brand new release in this branch, and contributions are welcome.

+### TODO
+* Instructions on setting up a fork and contributing pull requests (including git-flow);
+* Outline development approach, including TDD;
+* Coding standards, and the expected format;

+# Notes

-## Updating to 2.0
+## Updating to 3.x

-MagicalRecord 2.0 is considered a major update since there were some class and API refactorings that will effect previous installations of MagicalRecord in your code.
-The most straight forward change is that *MagicalRecordHelpers* and *MRCoreDataAction* have both been replaced with a single class, *MagicalRecord*.
+*To be done*

 ## ARC Support

 MagicalRecord fully supports ARC out of the box, there is no configuration necessary.

 The last version to support manually managed memory is 1.8.3, and is available from the downloads page, or by switching to the 1.8.3 tag in the source.

-# Notes
 ## Third Party Blog Entries
 The following blog entries highlight how to install and use aspects of Magical Record.